James Bond: 007, in Comic Strips & Comic Books

 These strips have since been collected in trade from by Titan Books.
 The first James Bond 007 volume starting in 1987, and a more complete series of James Bond 007 reprints were published starting in 2004.
 In 2009 these were collected in James Bond 007 Omnibus editions.

-An adaptation of Dr. No appeared in 1963 for the comic Classics Illustrated, which eventually was reprinted in DC Comics' Showcase #43.
+An adaptation of Dr. No appeared in 1963 for the UK version of the comic Classics Illustrated, which eventually was reprinted in DC Comics' Showcase #43.

 Scandinavian publisher Semic printed the Bond newspaper strips into comic books translated into several Nordic languages starting in 1965.
 Eventually, they acquired the license to print new materials which they continued to do well into the 1980's.
 Other countries have adapted the works into their own languages, most notably in Spanish.